Kimserey/BlogArchive/20160726_gradient_descent.md

 Straight lines are much more pleasing to the eye than incremental steps so it would be much nicer if I could transform supermarket expenses montly curves to straight lines but __how do I transform points to a straight line?__

 Lucky me there are plenty of algorithms to build straight line approximations.
 __Gradient descent__ is one of those.
-So today I will explain the steps which needs to be taken to achieve a nice approximation.
+Here is a sample of Gradient descent iterations:

 ![approximation](https://raw.githubusercontent.com/Kimserey/DataExpenses/master/img/approximation_animation.gif)